At Eternity's Gate (film): Plot

 Vincent is at first exhilarated by the presence of Gauguin, though things quickly sour.
 When Gauguin announces that he will soon depart, the news crushes Vincent.
 He then cuts off a piece of his ear to show Gauguin his artistic allegiance to his work, but Gauguin has already departed.
 Vincent then gives the piece of his cut ear to a Madame Ginoux's barkeeper, Gaby, who is horrified and reports him to the authorities.
-He is sent by Doctor Ray to mental asylum in nearby Saint-Rémy-de-Provence.
+He is sent by Doctor Ray to a mental asylum in nearby Saint-Rémy-de-Provence.
 There, he has a conversation with a sympathetic, supervising priest about his art and the nature of God.
 The priest releases Vincent, who travels to Auvers-sur-Oise since the town authorities in Arles deny him permission to stay.

 In his last months, Vincent returns to drawing and painting scenes and landscapes, now in Auvers.
 While painting in the courtyard of a deserted estate, two teenagers with their hunting weapons see him and begin playing at cowboys-and-Indians.
 During the horsing around disrupting Vincent's painting, a shot goes off.
 He is hit by the bullet, and the boys beg him not to tell anyone.
 The boys then bury Vincent's painting and throw their guns into a river while he returns to Auvers.
 Doctor Gachet is summoned and questions Vincent about the wound; Vincent states the wound is self-inflicted.
 Theo is called for from Paris, but finds his brother dead upon arrival.
 Theo organizes an open-casket funeral for Vincent surrounded by his paintings.

 A closing onscreen text states that Vincent died in 1890 at the age of 37 from a bullet wound 30 hours after being shot.
 His completed sketchbook (a gift to Madame Ginoux) was not discovered until 126 years later in 2016.
 A mid-credits scene features a narration by Gauguin regarding Vincent's favorite color: yellow.